A distant choir singing in harmony to accompany a scene, often A Cappella

 - Immediate Music's Requiem Rave fuses fast electronic beats with a mostly female choir singing vowel tones.

 - "Lady in Black" by Bad Boys Blue uses this.

 - "Welcome to my Realm" by Fireaxe is sung by the devil, and uses an ethereal choir provided by the screams of the damned.

 - Emilie Autumn uses this in the background track to "Goodnight Sweet Ladies".
-They are meant to be the asylum girls who committed mass suicide.
+They are meant to be the girls in The Asylum for Wayward Victorian Girls who committed mass suicide.

 - Solarstone's "The Last Defeat, Part 1" and "The Last Defeat, Part 2" both feature ethereal chanting at their climaxes, along with One-Woman Wail in the latter.

 - The Agonist make occasional use of this, most notably one song (an a capella cover of Swan Lake) which is nothing but Ethereal Choir.